oo13/tphrase-rs/Readme.md

 but it's not practical if the combination increases.

 # License
-TPhrase-rs is licensed under MIT or Apache-2.0.
+TPhrase for Rust is licensed under MIT or Apache-2.0.

 Copyright © 2025 OOTA, Masato

-This file is part of TPhrase-rs.
+This file is part of TPhrase for Rust.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: